 |Not suitable for people who likes to work with designs|

 |One of the lowest paying jobs|

 What is the job like

 61% of Ambulance Drivers and Attendants said they were satisfied with their job and 47% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like working with, communicating with, and teaching people.
 They like helping or providing service to others.

-Ambulance Drivers and Attendants job description, Ambulance Drivers and Attendants salary, Ambulance Drivers and Attendants information, what is the job of an Ambulance Driver and Attendant like, pros and cons about Ambulance Drivers and Attendants, colleges and universities for Ambulance Drivers and Attendants, is Ambulance Drivers and Attendants, Except Emergency Medical Technicians the right career for me, Easy careers to get into, careers in Transportation
+Ambulance Drivers and Attendants job description, Ambulance Drivers and Attendants salary, Ambulance Drivers and Attendants information, what is the job of an Ambulance Driver and Attendant like, pros and cons about Ambulance Drivers and Attendants, colleges and universities for Ambulance Drivers and Attendants, is Ambulance Drivers and Attendants the right career for me, careers in Transportation

 Ambulance Attendant, Ambulance Driver, Ambulance Operations Supervisor, Certified Emergency Vehicle Operations Technician (CEVO Technician), Certified Emergency Vehicle Technician, Class B Driver, CPR Ambulance Driver (Cardio Pulmonary Resuscitation Ambulance Driver), Dispatcher, Driver, Driver Medic